-- Transportation cost (car and bus rentals, chartered aircraft, fuel)
+- Transportation costs (car and bus rentals, chartered aircraft, fuel).

-- Equipment provided or operated (estimated hourly cost for operation)
+- Equipment provided or operated (estimated hourly costs for operation).

 Keep receipts and other supporting documents.
 Supporting documents include:

-The Department of Defense (DOD) responds to disasters in order to perform emergency missions that the overwhelmed state and local governments temporarily cannot handle.
-As the emergency passes, state and local governments will once again be able to perform these response and recovery missions, and incident commanders begin demobilizing their commands.
-Recognize when the units work is done.
-The final decision to conclude the DODs activities and presence in the area of operations is made by the federal coordinating officer (FCO) and the Secretary of Defense (SECDEF).
+The Department of Defense (DOD) responds to disasters to temporarily perform emergency missions that overwhelmed state and local governments cannot handle.
+As the emergency passes, state and local governments will once again be able to perform those response and recovery missions, and incident commanders will begin demobilizing their commands.
+Recognize when the unit's work is done.
+The final decision to conclude the DOD's activities and presence in the area of operations is made by the federal coordinating officer (FCO) and the secretary of defense.

 Dangers of staying too long

 - State and local governments will frequently expect DOD assistance much longer than it is actually needed.

 - State and local governments may become too dependent on DOD assistance, thus impeding long-term recovery.